top of page

 Is there a security deposit?

-Yes, we collect two week's worth of the service you request as security deposit before service commences and the deposit is used to pay for your first and last week of service should you choose to end your service.
+Yes, we collect one (1) week's worth of the service you request as security deposit before service commences and the deposit is used to pay for your last week of service should you choose to end your service.

 How can I pay for services?